studieresan/formstorm/README.md

 * An ask-event channel.
 * A project-group channel.
 Make it a private channel and add everybody in the project group to this channel **before creating the first event**.
 When everyone is added, restart the server.

+Finally, add these emojis:

+* :studs: (Displayed next to each company name on the forms page on slack)
+* :filled: (Indicating filled forms)
+* :not-filled: (Indicating not filled forms)

 ## Create slack app

 Go to api.slack.com -> Your Apps.
 Press "Create New App" and choose "From an app manifest".
 When prompted, paste the contents of `slack-manifest.yaml` into the text area.
 When the app has been created, go to the following menus: